Csimmons117/csun_cit/cit270/01-week1-DNS.md

 <img src="./pictures/namesservers.png" width=600px>

 4. Now login to your AWS Canvas account.
-    > If you have any problems login to work with the processor.
+    > If you have any problems logging please talk with the professor.
-5. Open the Learners Lab - AM #85291 in the dashboard.
+5. Open the **Learners Lab - AM #85291** in the dashboard.
-6. Scroll down to Launch AWS Academy Learner Lab.
+6. Scroll down to **Launch AWS Academy Learner Lab**.
 7. Start the Lab.
-(When the lab is ready click on the AWS with the button is green on the left of the page)
+    > (When the lab is ready click on the **AWS** with the button is green on the left of the page)
 8. Once inside go to the search bar and look up **"Route 53"**.
 9. Click on **Hosted zones**.
 10. In Domain name input the domain name you paid.